tertsdiepraam/tertsdiepraam.github.io/content/blog/linux_newcomers.md

 You can install Steam on Linux too.
 Look up how to use Proton to run a lot of games that don't support Linux natively.
 Want to know whether a game will work well via Proton?
 Look the game up on ProtonDB.
-Lutris is an application that let's you manage and install games from multiple sources, such as Steam and GOG.
+Lutris is an application that lets you manage and install games from multiple sources, such as Steam and GOG.
 <span class="button-row">
   [Proton Guide](https://segmentnext.com/2018/12/06/steam-proton-guide/)